zzz0906/LeetCode/2020_September/Readme.md

 My past solution is just find all have the intersection interval with new intervals

 And delete them and add other in the array

+## House Robber

+two adjacent house were broken on the same night.

+It's a clear DP problem. because we cannot rob the first and the second which means we may not choose the best at this time.

+1 3 5 7

+2 4 6 8???

+It's so easy? maybe 1 4, 1 3

+we still need to use DP

+F[i] = F[i-2]+a[i],F[i-3]+a[i] for example 1 2 3 4 5

+5 <- 3,2

+yes! that's correct!
+I can do some dp problems!